SpringLink183/Python-Brainfuck-Visualiser/README.md

 Known Problems:

-1. I doesn't know how to ignore loops that aren't ever suppost to start.
+1. It doesn't know how to ignore loops that aren't ever suppost to start.
 ```brainfuck
 [+]
 ```